X

 How Behavioral Targeting Advertising Works (in 4 Steps)

 Behavioral targeting is like building a puzzle.
 By compiling together behavioral data, such as a user’s web browsing behavior, a person’s actions within your app, or even their responses to other marketing initiatives such as email campaigns.
-Together, these data points form the basis of your targeted advertising campaign.
+Together, these data points form the basis of your targeted ad campaign.
 The process often involves four steps:

 1. Data Collection